-In compliance with the provisions of International Financial Reporting Standard 3 "Business Combinations", the Group has carried out one time "Purchase Price Allocation" (PPA) exercise for the value of the acquisition of Dar Al Arab W.L.L.
+In prior year the Group obtained control over Dar Al Arab, and in compliance with the provisions of International Financial Reporting Standard 3 "Business Combinations", the Group has carried out one time "Purchase Price Allocation" (PPA) exercise for the value of the acquisition of Dar Al Arab W.L.L.
 PPA identifies the values paid for the tangible assets, intangible assets and the goodwill arising on the acquisition.

-The total goodwill arising from the acquisition of Dar Al Arab W.L.L., amounting to QR 141,170 thousand, is recognised in the consolidated statement of financial position.
+The total goodwill arising from the acquisition of Dar Al Arab W.L.L., amounting to QR 141,170 thousand, and intangibles amounting to 94,755 is recognised in the consolidated statement of financial position as at 31 December 2016.